-Google Review Bots: What They Are, the Risks, and Smarter Alternatives
+Google Review Bots: Risks, Fines & Alternatives

 Search "Google review bot" and you will find Reddit threads, GitHub repos, and shady websites selling 5-star reviews by the dozen.
 The promise is tempting: more reviews, higher ratings, more customers, all on autopilot.